About the American Veterinary Society of Animal Behavior

 Veterinarians, Veterinary Technicians, & PhD’s in Animal Behavior that are committed to better understanding animal behavior in order to strengthen the bond between animals and their owners

 Founded in 1976, the American Veterinary Society of Animal Behavior (AVSAB) unites Veterinarians, Veterinary Technicians, PhD’s, and Research Professionals who share an interest in both understanding animal behavior and treating behavior problems that affect the welfare of animals and the people who care for them.

 AVSAB’s mission is to share accurate, science-based education and information to their membership.
 AVSAB also periodically publishes membership consensus position statements to share with the entire veterinary profession and to the public on common behavior controversies and practices.

 AVSAB is committed to improving the quality of life of all animals and strengthening the bond between animals and their caregivers.

 Regular membership is open to graduates of colleges and schools of Veterinary Medicine.
+Veterinary Technician membership is open to graduates of any AVMA accredited Veterinary Technician Program.
 Affiliate membership is open to individuals with a doctoral (PhD) degree in animal behavior or a related discipline from an accredited college or university.